⚠️ Career Guide

 Top Employers Actively Hiring Veterans

 The largest employer in emergency management.
 Active veteran hiring through veterans' preference.
 Full-time, part-time, and Reservist (on-call deployment) positions.
 10 regional offices plus HQ.
-Strong Veteran Culture
+Search current openings at fema.gov/careers ↗ and on USAJobs ↗ under GS-0089 series.

 State Emergency Management Agencies

-Every state has an emergency management agency (e.g., Cal OES, Texas TDEM, Florida DEM).
-Often hire veterans preferentially.
-Many offer state veteran hiring preferences on top of federal.
+All 50 states and territories have emergency management agencies (e.g., Cal OES, Texas TDEM, Florida DEM).
+Most offer state veteran hiring preferences on top of federal.
+Search your state's government jobs portal or contact your state emergency management office directly.

 Sub-Specialties Within Emergency Management